 Capirotada (Mexican Bread Pudding)

-Capirotada, or Mexican bread pudding, is a traditional dish eaten during Lent.
-It is a favorite, sweet treat especially on Fish Fridays.
+Capirotada, or Mexican bread pudding, is a sweet treat made of bread, fruits, nuts, and cheese.
+A yummy dessert eaten during Lent.
+It is a favorite especially on Fish Fridays.

 In a pot, add the water, piloncillo, cinnamon stick, and star of anise.

 Bring to boil and let simmer for 5 minutes, or until everything is dissolved.

 In the meantime, get the other ingredients ready.

 In a large stockpot, add a layer of bread, bananas, nuts, and cheese.

 Keep layering until there are no remaining ingredients.